nginxinc/nginx-gateway-fabric/docs/content/guides/routing-traffic-to-your-app.md

+---
+title: "Routing Traffic to Your Application"
+description: "Learn how to route external traffic to your Kubernetes applications using NGINX Gateway Fabric."
+weight: 300
+toc: true
+docs: "DOCS-000"
+---

 # Routing Traffic to Your Application

 In this guide, you will learn how to route external traffic to your Kubernetes applications using the Gateway API and